CSS is not loaded, skipping JS styling functions for best readability.

 i) All investments will be made in accordance with the C.R.S., which include the following: § 30-10-708 C.R.S.
 (Deposit of Funds in Banks and Savings and Loan Associations); § 11-10.5-101 C.R.S. et. seq.
 (Public Deposit Protection Act (PDPA)); § 24-75-601 C.R.S. et. seq.
 (Funds – Legal Investments); § 24-75-603 C.R.S.
 (Depositories); and § 24-75-702 C.R.S.
 (Local Governments – Authority to Pool Surplus Funds).
 Any revisions or extensions of these sections of the statutes will be considered to be part of this policy immediately upon the effective date following enactment.

 ii) The Manager shall organize, control, and make decisions relating to cash flow needs and investment opportunities.
 When entering into any fixed term investments, the Manager shall select investments with maturity terms consistent with the District’s future cash flow requirements.
 Instruments should be selected that provide the greatest value within the maturity required and within the parameters of this policy.
+In addition, the Manager shall conduct a due diligence review of the condition and the regulatory history of each financial institution, including state pools, prior to investing.

 iii) The contents of the investment portfolio shall be regularly reviewed by the Committee and presented to the Board for review annually, or more frequently as requested, as an investment report.
 The report shall consist of: ratings of investments, yield, benchmark comparisons, and narratives.